 We went to Reddit to find some of the creepiest true stories from folks working the notorious graveyard shift.
-From paranormal activity, to creepy strangers emerging from the dark, you're about to gain a whole new appreciation for the night shift.
+From paranormal activity to creepy strangers emerging from the dark, you're about to gain a whole new appreciation for the night shift.

 I work as a transporter in a hospital.
 About two years ago we moved from the old city hospital into a new state of the art facility.
-The old hospital was built in the 1930s and was showing its age.
-At night was just plain creepy.
+The old hospital was built in the 1930s and was showing its age and at night was just plain creepy.
 Each floor had an east and west wing.
-The east wing of the fourth floor was the first wing to be shut down about two weeks before the move.
-One night at around 9:30, I'm up on the floor to get a patient from the west wing.
-I see a small group of nurses and aids who all used to work on the now closed east wing.
+The East wing of the fourth floor was the first wing to be shut down about two weeks before the move.
+One night at around 9:30 [I'm] up on the floor to get a patient from the west wing.
+I see a small group of nurses and aids who all used to work on the, now closed, east wing.
 They looked visibly shaken.
-I walked over to see if everything was OK.
+I walked over to see if everything was ok.
 They told me that they had decided to walk through their old wing for nostalgia's sake.
 When they were over there, the phone at the nurses station started ringing.
 The computers and phones had not yet been moved.
 Not sure what to do, one of the nurses reached over the counter and answered the phone.
 The nurse told me there was a woman's voice on the other end and that she sounded confused.
 This is the conversation as best I can remember it.

-'This is ______.
-How can I help you?' asked the nurse.
+"This is ____. how can I help you?"
+Asked the Nurse.

-'Hello?
-Who is this?'
+"Hello?
+Who is this"

-'I'm a nurse.
-Is there anything I can help you with?'
+"This is ____.
+I'm a nurse.
+Is there anything I can help you with?"

-'Where I am I?'
+"Where I am I?"

-'This is (hospital name).
-Are you patient here?'
+"This is (hospital name).
+Are you patient here?"

 Then the line went dead.
-That's when the nurse finally looked at the screen on the phone to see where the call was coming from.
+[That's] when the nurse finally looked at the screen on the phone to see where the call was coming from.
 The phone gave the room number directly next to the nurses station.
 The rooms by this point had all been cleared out and the phones removed.
 They could see directly into the room and see that there was nobody in there.
-That's when they bolted towards the west wing where I was getting off the elevator.
-I avoided that wing for the rest of my time there."
+[That's] when they bolted towards the west wing where I was getting off the elevator.
+I avoided that wing for the rest of my time there.

-I work at a crisis nursery, which is a childcare facility that provides emergency and respite care for children under the age of seven.
+I work at a crisis nursery, which is a childcare facility that provides emergency and respite care for children under the age of 7.
 I used to work graveyards all the time.
 I have to say first that I am absolutely a non-believer in paranormal stuff.
-That being said, at two in the morning in a dark room when you and two or three other girls in their twenties are the only adults in the building, sh*t gets creepy sometimes.
+At all.
+That being said, at 2 in the morning in a dark room when you and 2 or 3 other girls in their twenties are the only adults in the building, sh*t gets creepy sometimes.

-The facility I work in was named for a child who was beaten to death by one of their parents.
+Now the facility I work in was named for a child that was beat to death by one of their parents.
 The nursery was started in their name as a way to hopefully prevent another child dying a violent death at the hands of a stressed-out caregiver.

-Well, they tell me that one of the reasons that everyone thinks this place is haunted is that many different people have reported different children asking about 'that kid' as in, 'why doesn't that kid have to go to bed?' while pointing at nothing.
+Well, they tell me that one of the reasons that everyone thinks this place is haunted is that many different people have reported different children asking about "that kid" as in, "Why doesn't that kid have to go to bed?" while they're pointing at nothing.
 I brush it off, basically forget about it.

 A few weeks later, I was in the sleep room (the bedroom where all the kids sleep.
 There must always be an adult in the room with the children) by myself.
 I'm just chilling, reading a book with a booklight.
 The rest of the room is pitch black and silent.

 Instant crazy shivers all over me.
 I was so scared I almost screamed.
-I refused to be alone in there from that moment on."
+I refused to be alone in there from that moment on.

 I work at a hospital overnight...
-I was cleaning two rooms after the patients left.
-The rooms were connected, with one exit.
-I cleaned the first room, left for 10 minutes, got my supplies and went back to the other.
-I saw a little old lady in a chair, hunched over.
-I stared at her for a few seconds.
-I thought it was odd they put a patient in that room already.
-I begin cleaning, and look back at the other room - it's empty.
+I was cleaning two rooms after patients left.
+They were connected.
+There was one exit.
+I cleaned the first room.
+Left for 10 minutes, got my supplies and went back to the other.
+I saw a little old lady in a chair, hunched [over].
+I stared at her for a few [seconds], thought it was odd they put a patient in already.
+Two female nurses ask if I was sitting in the chair.
+They get scared.
+Nope, it was an old lady.
+Well, I check.
+Room is empty.
 She disappeared.
 I would have seen if she walked passed me.
 Creepy.
-No one on the floor fit the description I gave of her - except the lady who died in that room four hours before my shift.
+No one on the floor fit the description I gave of her - except the lady who died in the room 4 hours before my shift.

 When I had just graduated high school, I started working at a truck stop a few miles outside of town.
-I usually worked evenings, but I had to switch shifts with the night shift guy, so there I was, at three a.m., fighting sleep.
+I usually worked evenings, but I had to switch shifts with the night shift guy, so there I was, at 3 a.m., fighting sleep.
 A car pulls into the parking lot and parks.
 There's a guy in the driver seat, crying, and a woman in the passenger seat just staring straight ahead...not moving...no emotion whatsoever.
 They sat there for what seemed like an hour.
 Then the guy gets out and comes in.
 He grabs a few random items and puts them on the counter.
 The whole time he is looking all around, checking for other people.
 There was no one but us...for miles.
-He then stares right into my very soul and says: 'It's quiet out here, isn't it?
-So quiet you can almost hear the angels singing.'
+He then stares right into my very soul and says: "It's quiet out here, isn't it?
+So quiet you can almost hear the angels singing."
 I muttered something unmemorable and he left.
 She never moved.